-When a misc output is selected, the misc functions bank allows the following functions to be applied.
+When a misc output is selected, the misc functions bank allows options for the mute button, CUT, DIM and mono/stereo monitoring options to be applied.

-- The Mute button for each Misc output can be set to CUT or DIM the selected monitor source using the MUTE=CUT or MUTE=DIM buttons.
-The button will light red when set to cut, and yellow when set to dim. - CUT and DIM can be applied using the buttons here. - CUT L and CUT R allow the left or right leg of the selected monitor output to be cut. - Stereo or mono buttons allow the misc output to monitor the source in stereo or mono. - L > L + R and R > L + R allows either the left or the right leg to be sent to both the left and right of the stereo output.
+The Mute button for each Misc output can be set to CUT or DIM the selected monitor source using the MUTE=CUT or MUTE=DIM buttons.
+The button will light red when set to cut, and yellow when set to dim.

+CUT and DIM can be applied using the buttons here.

+CUT L and CUT R allow the left or right leg of the selected monitor output to be cut.

+Stereo or mono buttons allow the misc output to monitor the source in stereo or mono.

+L > L + R and R > L + R allows either the left or the right leg to be sent to both the left and right of the stereo output.